Skip to content Skip to footer

 Record all the reading you do each day during and after school.
 Any type of reading counts including reading silently, reading aloud, being read to or listening to an audiobook.
 Total your minutes each week to track your progress.
 You will return your completed log inside your sponsor envelope at the end of the month.

-Reading Lounge – Monday, February 3 through Friday, February 7
+Reading Lounge “Camp Roosevelt” – Monday, February 2 through Friday, February 6

-During the first week of Roosevelt Reads, the auditorium will be transformed into Roosevelt Stadium.
-Students can visit the Dugout with a good book during lunch recess.
+During the first week of Roosevelt Reads, the auditorium will be transformed into Roosevelt Summer Camp.
+Students can hang out with a good book during lunch recess.
 There could be a surprise reader some days!
-Special THANKS to the inventive Elizabeth Leggio for creating this year’s theme and lounge design.
+Special THANKS to the inventive Elizabeth Leggio for creating this year’s lounge design.

 Class Goals – All Month